serhatgurel/sg-grid/docs/user-stories/user-story-1.md

 Suggested tests

-- unit: header labels render in order for both APIs (declarative and props-based).
+- unit: header captions render in order for both APIs (declarative and props-based).
 - unit: cell values render correctly for each row/column in both APIs.
 - unit: `data-row-key` attribute set correctly and `row-click` is emitted when clicking a row.
 - snapshot: stable markup for regression detection (ensure both APIs produce the same snapshot when using equivalent inputs).